 How old should a dog be before neutering/spaying?

 We strongly believe that it is in the best interest of your dog if they are spayed or neutered around 6 months of age.
 If they are spayed or neutered around 6 months of age they have a lesser chance of developing unwanted behaviour due to hormonal influences such as mounting, marking and aggression.
-Spaying or neutering them early prevents these behaviors from developing and becoming habit.
+Spaying or neutering them early prevents these behaviours from developing and becoming a habit.

 How much does it cost to neuter/spay a dog?

 Spaying or neutering your dog involves them staying with us for the day.
 Once they are in our care one of our veterinarians performs a pre-surgical exam to ensure that your dog is in good health prior to the surgery.
 It is also at this time that pre-anesthetic blood work may be completed and evaluated.
 Your dog is then placed on intravenous fluid therapy to prevent dehydration and to help maintain blood pressure while under anesthesia.
 It also helps in the recovery from the surgery postoperatively.
 The surgery is then performed by one of our veterinarians and a Registered Veterinary Technologist who is present to monitor your dog’s vital sign and anesthesia.
 We are also proud to offer laser surgery for these two procedures.
 Laser surgery helps decrease tissue bleeding and discomfort.
 Warm-air blankets are used to keep them warm while under anesthesia and post-surgery until they are comfortable.
 There is also the option to have an identification tattoo or microchip implantation done while under anesthesia, a nail trim will also be performed.
 All surgical patients are given an injection of a pain medication before and after their surgery.
 They also go home with a few days of pain medication and anti-inflammatories.